-If you’re trying to generate leads for your service-based business, there are no better keywords to optimize your content around than geo-targeted keywords.
-Geo-targeted keywords bring in what I like to call ‘buying traffic’.
+If you’re trying to generate leads for your local business, there are no better keywords to optimize your content around than geo-targeted keywords.
+Geo-targeted keywords bring in what I like to call locational ‘buying traffic’.

-When people search geo-targeted keywords with the following structure: [service] + [location word], they are usually looking to purchase a service.
+When people search geo-targeted keywords with the following structure: [service] + [location word], they are usually looking to purchase a service at a specified location.

 Examples of these types of keywords include: “dentist houston texas”, “plumber baltimore md” or “house cleaning florida.”

 In order to reap the benefits of these keywords, you need to conduct keyword research to find niche-related keywords of this type that a relatively large number of people search for.

 Fortunately, there are a number of free and premium tools on the web that make this process effortless.

 Google Trends is a great tool to use to find trending keywords that residents of a particular area search for.

 You can go as broad as looking for the most searched terms in the United States, to as specific as looking for the most searched terms in Houston, Texas.

 These search customization options make is very easy to find the most widely-searched geo-targeted keywords for a certain topic in a particular area.